ReDevCafe/FantasyLifeI-API/README.md

 - The compiled mod DLL (e.g. `MyReallyReallyCuteMod.dll`)

 > [!WARNING]
-> Both files are required for the mod to be recognized and initialized by the mod loader so if a mod doesn't include them, there's a good chaance the developer messed up their export.
+> Both files are required for the mod to be recognized and initialized by the mod loader so if a mod doesn't include them, there's a good chaance the developer messed up their export. <br />

 Example layout:
 ```mathematica
 Fantasy Life I/